iAndrew25/pattern-mock/README.md

-# Schema mock
+# Pattern mock
-Generates mock data based on a specified object schema.
+Generates mock data based on a specified object pattern.

 ### Installing
 To use with node: